MBBS in Uzbekistan 2026–27

 Fastest-Growing MBBS Destination - 60+ NMC Additions Since 2019

-The Government of Uzbekistan has actively invested in healthcare education infrastructure since 2017, leading NMC to add 60+ Uzbek institutions to its recognised list.
-This reflects genuine quality improvement, not just paperwork.
-Tashkent Medical Academy — founded in 1919 — now has a 1,200-bed teaching hospital with modern simulation labs.
+The Government of Uzbekistan has actively invested in healthcare education infrastructure since 2017, and the number of Uzbek institutions whose graduates sit FMGE has grown sharply since 2019.
+Note that NMC publishes no list of recognised foreign universities - and in April 2026 it issued an alert naming several Uzbek institutions.
+Tashkent Medical Academy - founded in 1919 - now has a 1,200-bed teaching hospital with modern simulation labs.

 Direct Flights from India - Delhi to Tashkent ~4–5 Hours